 Definition: Employee Separation is the discontinuation of his employment contract with the company.
-The termination of employees services can be voluntary or involuntary.
+The termination of employees services can be either Voluntary or Involuntary.
 This can take the form of Retirement, Resignation, Discharge, Layoff, etc.

 The employer should provide the required guidance to employees.
 The firms may conduct discussions and counselling sessions during separation.

-Exit Interviews of the separated employee are conducted.
+Exit Interviews of the separated employees are conducted.
 It helps to gather in-depth information about companies strengths and weaknesses.

 Content: Employee Separation

 Either employer or employee may propose separation due to several reasons.
 The employee separation can be classified into:

 - Involuntary Separations

 Here, the employee discontinues his services on his own consent in the organization.
 The most common forms of voluntary separation are:

 Resign or Quit

 The employee may quit his job due to personal or professional reasons.
 It may affect the goodwill of the company when it occurs often.
 The employee may leave because of reasons like: